 Communities of Light™

 100% of all proceeds from event sponsorships, luminary kit sales and donations to Communities of Light benefit Womanspace programs that serve over 10,000 adults and children each year, who are impacted by domestic violence and sexual assault.
-Learn more about the various Sponsor opportunities available.
-Click here to become a Communities of Light Sponsor or purchase Luminary kits.
-You can also purchase $10 Luminary kits at a retail location near you.
+Click here for more information about becoming a COL Sponsor.

-Last year Womanspace served over 10,900 adults and children.
 It is our hope that families who struggle with violence in their homes will see that their community stands with them and learn that help is available.
-In order to succeed we need the support of the Mercer County community; supporters can contact Susan D. Klejst, Director of Development, at (609) 394-0136 or at firstname.lastname@example.org.
+In order to succeed, we need the support of the Mercer County community; supporters can contact Lauren Nazarian, Director of Development, at (609) 394-0136 or at firstname.lastname@example.org.
 If you are interested in volunteering, please contact Susan Adams at 609-394-0136 or at email@example.com.